-How to find stillness in the face of a global epidemic.
+How to find stillness in the face of a global pandemic.

 With greater access to technologies and more individuals now declaring themselves informants or reporters, a wave of panic can be set off instantly with a simple opinion or post.
 How does anyone know what to believe?
-I may not know the answer to that, but I can offer some valuable advice on how to stay calm and not panic when you hear or read of alarming epidemics, such as the global sickness COVID-19—otherwise known as the Coronavirus.
+I may not know the answer to that, but I can offer some valuable advice on how to stay calm and not panic when you hear or read of alarming epidemics, such as the global sickness COVID-19.

 Here are a few things that you can do to maintain your control and stay harmonious: